telexintegrations/telex-blogger-agent/README.md

 }
 ```

-Note that you can choose only the settings you which to include but the webhook_url, company__name and company__overview should be included.
+Note that you can choose only the settings you wish to include but the webhook_url, company__name and company__overview should be included.

 👉 **Response:**
 The response is a plain string containing the message you sent.
 The blog request is processed in the background.